api3dao/old-api3-docs/docs/ois/v1.0.0/ois.md

 [Setting Oracle Integration Standards](https://medium.com/api3/setting-oracle-integration-standards-ac9104c38f9e) for an overview of OIS.

-- Fields denoted by \* are for documentation purposes and not used by the oracle node.
+- Fields denoted by (\*) are for documentation purposes and not used by an Airnode.
-- The [OAS](https://swagger.io/specification/) equivalents are given as reference to assist in the populating of OIS fields.
-The OIS fields should be reviewed and customized by the integrating party.
+- <!--The [OAS](https://swagger.io/specification/) equivalents are given as reference to assist in the populating of OIS fields.--> The OIS fields should be reviewed and customized by the integrating party.
 - All URLs are absolute (i.e.,
   [relative URLs](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#relative-references-in-urls)